DataDog/integrations-core/istio/README.md

     send_histograms_buckets: true
 ```

-The first two endpoints need to be connected to the check for it to work.
-To learn more about the prometheus adapter, you can read the [istio documentation][4].
+The first two endpoints are required for the check to work.
+See the [istio documentation][4] to learn more about the prometheus adapter.

 ### Validation